yzhao062/yzhao062/README.md

 I have coauthored more than 20 papers on anomaly detection, automated ML, and machine learning systems in leading venues.
 Service-wide, I am on the conference program committee of KDD, AAAI, and IJCAI, and reviewing for JMLR, TPAMI, and TKDE.
 I am a recipient of the 2022 [Norton Labs Graduate Fellowship](https://www.nortonlifelock.com/us/en/careers/graduate-fellowship/)
-(one of the only three graduate students worldwide).
+(one of the two graduate students worldwide).
 See my [homepage](https://www.andrew.cmu.edu/user/yuezhao2/) and [CV](https://www.andrew.cmu.edu/user/yuezhao2/files/ZHAO_YUE_CV.pdf) for more information.

 I consider myself as an expert in **outlier detection systems** (ODSys)---I build automated, scalable ODSys to support